 We encourage everyone to be physically active, whether this involves walking, scooting or cycling to school, getting active at play times or taking part in sporting clubs after school.
 We are proud of our achievements and hold a Gold Accreditation for Healthy Schools London.

-- To give all children the opportunity to learn to ride a bike with stabilisers before leaving Robinsfield.
+- To give all children the opportunity to learn to ride a bike before leaving Robinsfield.
 This will be provided within the school day by a trained member of school staff.

-- To give all children in Year 2 the opportunity to learn basic swimming skills.
-Children will be taken to Swiss Cottage Leisure Centre Swimming Pool where they will be taught in differentiated groups by trained swimming instructors.
+- All children in Year 2 had the opportunity to learn basic swimming skills.
+Children were taken to Swiss Cottage Leisure Centre Swimming Pool where they were taught in differentiated groups by trained swimming instructors.

-- The newly appointed Teaching and Learning Lead will provide new members of staff with training and support in the teaching of PE.
-All PE teaching will be monitored to ensure the consistency of at least good PE provision across the school.
+- The newly appointed Teaching and Learning Lead provided new members of staff with training and support in the teaching of PE.
+All PE teaching was monitored to ensure the consistency of at least good PE provision across the school.